brocaar/chirpstack-application-server/docs/mqtt-topics.md

     "rxInfo": [
         {
-            "mac": "0303030303030303",                 // MAC of the receiving gateway "time": "2016-11-25T16:24:37.295915988Z",  // time when the package was received (GPS time of gateway, only set when available)
+            "mac": "0303030303030303",                 // MAC of the receiving gateway "name": "rooftop-gateway",                 // name of the receiving gateway "latitude": 52.3740364,                    // latitude of the receiving gateway "longitude": 4.9144401,                    // longitude of the receiving gateway "altitude": 10.5,                          // altitude of the receiving gateway "time": "2016-11-25T16:24:37.295915988Z",  // time when the package was received (GPS time of gateway, only set when available)
             "rssi": -57,                               // signal strength (dBm)
             "loRaSNR": 10                              // signal to noise ratio